danielabar/meblog/src/markdown/sustainable-feature-testing-in-rails-with-cucumber.md

 ## What Is Cucumber?

 Cucumber is a testing tool that lets you describe application behavior in plain language.
-Unlike tools such as Capybara or Selenium, which control the browser directly, Cucumber sits *above* your browser automation stack.
+Unlike Selenium WebDriver, which controls the browser directly through drivers like ChromeDriver, Cucumber sits *above* your browser automation stack.
 Its job isn't to drive the browser, but to express what you want to test in a way that anyone on your team, technical or non technical, can read and understand.

 Cucumber scenarios are written in a structured format called [Gherkin](https://cucumber.io/docs/gherkin/reference), which uses keywords like `Feature`, `Background`, `Scenario`, `Given`, `When`, and `Then` to describe user-facing behavior.
 Each line beginning with `Given`, `When`, `Then` or `And` is called a [step](https://cucumber.io/docs/cucumber/api#steps), which is a plain-language instruction that maps to Ruby code performing the actual test logic.